 Brown returned to Martinsburg and shared her findings.
 It was decided that the coffeehouse would be niche for freshly ground, fair trade coffee at a reasonable price.
 They would be open six days a week, morning through early evening.
 The coffee shop would not offer free food or drink.
 Instead, staff and volunteers would learn how to direct patrons to local agencies that provide food, housing and substance abuse treatment.

 In December 2021, the team received a second grant, which provided the startup funds for the business.
 They leased a space in downtown Martinsburg for the coffee shop and incorporated as Community Cup Coffee & More LLC.
 Brown and her husband, John, have spent hours ordering equipment, refinishing floors, choosing paint colors, meeting with city officials and selecting a contractor.
 The years of hard work and discernment have not diminished Brown’s joy in opening a coffee shop.

 “We firmly believe that we were led by the Holy Spirit to create this new worshiping community and ultimately to share the Good News of Jesus Christ with people in downtown Martinsburg,” said Brown.
-“In addition, we believe that we can be a blessing to the community — to everyone — including those who never choose to join us in worship.”

 The Rev. April H. Cranford is the pastor at Westminster Presbyterian Church in Waynesboro, Virginia.
 Cranford and her avid-angler husband, Reed, reside in Virginia’s Shenandoah Valley with their two daughters.
 She writes a monthly faith column for the local newspaper.